RyuZhihao123/CHITreeProject/README.md

 ## (a) Basic information about our L-system algorithm:

-:hearts: Note that, apart from our CHI submission, <ins>**My Implemented Algorithm** has also been used by several top-tier **SIGGRAPH-level Papers**</ins> to help generate the training dataset of 3D trees.
+:hearts: Note that, apart from our CHI submission, <ins>**My Implemented Algorithm** has also been used by several top-tier **SIGGRAPH-level Papers**</ins> to help them generate the training dataset of 3D trees.
 For example: